-Financial aid available for the summer term may include the Federal Pell Grant, Federal SEOG (limited funds), Florida Student Assistance Grant, Student Incentive Grant (limited funds), Federal Work Study (limited funds) and Federal Direct Stafford Loans.
+Financial aid available for the summer term may include the Federal Pell Grant, Federal SEOG (limited funds), Florida Student Assistance Grant (limited funds), Student Incentive Grant (limited funds), Federal Work Study (limited funds) and Federal Direct Stafford Loans.

 Your Pell Grant eligibility will be determined automatically.
 If you are enrolled, the amount will be based on your actual enrollment.
 If you are not enrolled, the amount will be based on projected enrollment.
 You do not need to complete a Summer 2023 Student Loan Request to determine eligibility for summer grants.
 Your Pell Grant eligibility is based on the number of credits you were paid in fall 2022 and/or spring 2023 and your summer enrollment.

 Additional Pell Grant available for summer term!

 The US Department of Education will allow students to receive additional Pell Grant awards.
-Unlike past years when students could only receive up to one fully scheduled Pell award (Pell 1) in an aid year, students can now receive a 2nd Pell award (Pell 2) up to their regular scheduled full-time term award.
+Students can receive a 2nd Pell award (Pell 2) up to their regular scheduled full-time term award.
 Even if you received Pell for full-time enrollment for both fall and spring, you can still receive Pell for the summer term.
 In order to receive a Pell 2 award, students must: